Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: INTRODUCTION

 In our scenario, the \gls{iot} device has to find a tradeoff between energy consumption and \valname degradation.
 Energy consumption and \valname degradation are both associated with a cost.
 The \valname degradation cost is measured via the \gls{got} metric and the energy consumption cost is measured in joules.
 We then minimize a weighted sum of both costs.
+The respective weights account for the relative importance of energy consumption and data quality degradation at the receiver, thereby converting this tradeoff into a single scalar optimization objective.

 When optimizing the described tradeoff between energy consumption and \valname degradation in \gls{siot}, solutions have to take the device's uncertainty about its environment into account.
 The exact behavior of the observed process as well as channel characteristics are a priori unknown at the device.

 Here, channel characteristics differ from those in terrestrial \gls{iot}.
 The end-to-end \gls{siot} path spans multiple time-varying links (sensor to satellite terminal, satellite terminal to satellite, inter-satellite, satellite to ground station, and ground stations to server).
 Additionally, \gls{leo} satellite constellations are highly dynamic and continually change link geometry and visibility.
 Therefore, path loss, delay, and outage probability can fluctuate strongly over time \cite{Heine2023, Li2020, Kim2024}.

+We consider a battery-powered \gls{iot} device that observes a process such as electric current, temperature, acceleration, humidity or light intensity, and transmits measurements to a remote receiver via a satellite link.

+Time is modeled in discrete steps, during which the device can either be awake or in deep-sleep mode.
+When awake, it senses the current environment and transmits the obtained measurements.
+New measurements are only transmitted if the transmission improves the \valname at the receiver.

+Since both the data and the feedback channel qualities exhibit temporal dependence due to changing link geometry and visibility in the \gls{leo} constellation, we use a Markov chain as a tractable way to model the channel.
+We therefore model the time-varying channels as Markov channels.
+With this model, we assume that the channels are packet erasure channels, where erasure rate and delay change according to a Markov process.